-This also offers an 80% reduction in greenhouse emissions compared to traditional conventional viscose production.
+This also offers an 80% reduction in greenhouse emissions compared to the traditional conventional viscose production process.

 Despite the improvement, Lenzing Modal is only ranked D in the Made-By Environmental Benchmark for Fibres.
 This puts it ahead of cotton, wool, conventional viscose, and bamboo viscose, but it’s still only a middle rating, sitting alongside virgin synthetic fibers.

 Lyocell fabric is the third generation of cellulosic fibers.

 TENCEL™ lyocell, again made by Lenzing, is the most sustainable.
 It’s in class B of the Made-By Environmental Benchmark for Fibres, two classes ahead of modal and three classes ahead of bamboo and generic viscose.

 Not only does TENCEL™ use a raw material (eucalyptus) from sustainably managed sources, the production process is a lot more sustainable, too.

 It uses a closed-loop process that recycles almost all (upwards of 95%) the water and chemicals.
 Sodium hydroxide is replaced with an organic solvent.

 Things are set to get better still with new, innovative cellulosic fibers being explored.